priorelli/PACE/README.md

 ### Start the simulation

 The simulation can be launched through *main.py* either with the option `-m` for manual control, `-s` for the active inference agent with default parameters, or `-a` for choosing the parameters from the console.
-If no option is specified, the default simulation will be launched.
+If no option is specified, the last one will be launched.
 For the manual control simulation, the arm can be moved with the keys `Z`, `X`, `LEFT`, `RIGHT`, `UP` and `DOWN`.

 The dataset for the VAE is generated through the option `-g`, while `-t` will run a benchmark test on the trained VAE.
 For each datapoint, a random target size is sampled from the variable `target_min_max` in *config.py*.